 SSDs: There is no sequential writing of the Data so there is no need for DEFRAGMENTATION in SSDs.

 HDDs: The Storage Capacity of the HDDs are basically the maximum.
-The HDDs are available in the TBs, HBs, ZBs.
+The HDDs are available in the TBs, HBs, and ZBs.
 They are also used in the Servers for storing the Huge amount of Data.

-HDDs: In this, the data loss is the major problem.
+HDDs: In this, data loss is the major problem.
 After multiple overwriting and as the HDD gets older the risk of the Disk getting Corrupted increases.
 The normal estimated lifespan of the HDDs is basically around 5 Years.

 SSDs: SSDs have overcome all the limitations of the HDDs.
 SSDs will never get Corrupted due to multiple overwriting.
 The lifespan of the SSDs are almost infinite.
 The Data Loss Risk id Minimum in the SSDs

 HDDs: The performance of HDD drives worsens due to fragmentation; therefore, they need to be periodically defragmented.

 SSDs: SSD drive performance is not impacted by fragmentation.
 So defragmentation is not necessary.